RudiHansen/C64BasisRenum/README.md

 ## Status
 UPDATED: 03/02/2025\
 Development in progress!!\
-The program works now, but may not be 100% correct.\
+The program works now, and all features are implemented.

 ## TODO
-FEATURE : Som way of setting how the renumbering should work, like start line number and line number step.

 ## TODO's Done
 BUG     : If there is more than one goto/gosub on a line, then it does not change more than one linenumber.\
 ISSUE   : Automaticly locating sub rutines it not that good at the moment.\
 FEATURE : Filter options on code viewer, added DG.AdvancedDataGridView that has inbuild filter options.
+FEATURE : Som way of setting how the renumbering should work, like start line number and line number step.

 ## Description
 I needed to be able to renumber the line numbers in my Commodore C64 Basic Programs.\